Dentist Independent Contractor vs Employee | Dental Employees vs Independent Contractors

-What are the differences between being an employee versus being an independent contractor as a dentist?
-First, if you are an employee, and this is the most common way of having an employment relationship with the dental practice, you’ll receive a W2 and so taxes will be withheld from your compensation.
-You’ll usually be paid weekly or biweekly, and at the end of the year when you file your tax returns, you don’t have to worry about paying all the taxes because they’ve already been withheld.
+What are the differences between an employee and an independent contractor as a dentist?
+First, if you are an employee, and this is the most common way of having an employment relationship with the dental practice, you’ll receive a W2 so the employer will withhold taxes from your compensation.
+You’ll usually receive your payment weekly or biweekly, and when you file your tax returns at the end of the year, you don’t have to worry about paying all the taxes because they’ve already been withheld.
 The practice will also cover your dental license, DEA registration, and malpractice premiums.
-If you have a claims-made policy, they may pay for your tail and then they’ll offer health, vision, dental, disability, life, and retirement, they’ll usually pay for your continuing education, and you’ll get paid time off.
+If you have a claims-made policy, they may pay for your tail.
+Then they’ll offer health, vision, dental, disability, life, and retirement, they’ll usually pay for your continuing education, and you’ll get paid time off.

 Dentistry Employment Designation

-So, all of the great ancillary benefits that come with being an employee, the dentist is going to get if they have signed an employment agreement.
-Now, if they’re being asked or maybe they have the option of being an independent contractor, they will not receive W2 at the end of the year, taxes will not be withheld from their compensation, and they’ll get a 1099 at the end of the year.
-And then the dentist will be responsible for paying for all of those taxes that should have been withheld and they could do that either quarterly or at the end of the year.
+So, the dentist will get all of the great ancillary benefits that come with being an employee if they have signed an employment agreement.
+Now, if the employers ask them, or maybe they have the option of being an independent contractor, they will not receive W2 at the end of the year.
+The employer will not withhold taxes from their compensation, and they’ll get a 1099 at the end of the year.
+Then, the dentist will be responsible for paying all the taxes the employer should have withheld.
+And they could do that either quarterly or at the end of the year.
 They will also not receive any of the benefits that I listed before.
-So, they will not get their license and DEA paid for, they will have none of the health, vision, dental, disability, life, or retirement.
+So, they will not get their license and DEA paid for.
+They will have none of the health, vision, dental, disability, life, or retirement.

-And then you’re going to pay for all of your DEA, license, CE, and then you’ll get no paid time off either.
-For some dentists, after kind of doing a math equation, they can come out ahead as an independent contractor and just make sense for them.
+And then you’ll pay for all your DEA, license, and CE, and you’ll get no paid time off either.
+For some dentists, after doing a math equation, they can come out ahead as an independent contractor and make sense of them.
 They have no problem doing all those things.
-For others, they just loathe having to worry about all of those things on their own.
-They just want to work as an employee and have the employer deal with all that stuff.
-And then ultimately just work normal.
-For a dentist, just a normal nine to five, and on the weekends, maybe a little after-hours emergency call.
+Others loathe having to worry about those things on their own.
+They want to work as an employee and have the employer deal with all that stuff.
+And then ultimately work normally.

 But for the most part, it’s much simpler to work as an employee versus an independent contractor.
-Now, in what situations does it make sense to be an independent contractor?
-Well, maybe if you’re just working part-time, so if you’re only working for a practice for a day or two a week or even shorter than that and it’s maybe up to the dentist when they work and how much they work, in that scenario, it probably makes sense to be an independent contractor.
-If you’re working a nine to five job and you’re at the same practice every day, and you’re working with the same staff and they’re paying for all, or at least maybe some of the things, but they want you to be an independent contractor, they’re usually just doing that to avoid having to pay employment taxes.
+In what situations does it make sense to be an independent contractor?
+Well, maybe if you’re working part-time, so if you’re only working for a practice for a day or two a week or even shorter than that and it’s maybe up to the dentist when they work and how much they work, in that scenario, it probably makes sense to be an independent contractor.
+If you’re working a nine to five job and at the same practice every day, you’re working with the same staff.
+They’re paying for all or at least some of the things, but they want you to be an independent contractor.
+They’re usually just doing that to avoid having to pay employment taxes.

-That’s the reality.
-You’re not actually an independent contractor in that situation.
+That’s the reality; you’re not an independent contractor in that situation.
 You’re probably an employee.
 The IRS lists or at least releases a 20-factor test to determine whether someone is an employee versus an independent contractor.
 I would suggest Googling that and looking at it.
-And if you’re kind of concerned, well, they’re asking me to be an independent contractor, but I’m not entirely certain, just go through the list and see if it applies to you or not, with how many factors, okay, well, I’m this and or that.
-And then maybe have a discussion with the employer, well, I don’t really feel comfortable moving forward as an independent contractor, I’d prefer to be an employee.
-And then you can kind of decide if you want to stay with them, or if they’re willing to offer you an employment agreement as well.
+And if you’re concerned, they’re asking me to be an independent contractor, but I’m not entirely sure.
+Just go through the list and see if it applies to you.
+With how many factors, like okay, I’m this and/or that.
+And then maybe discuss with the employer.
+I don’t feel comfortable moving forward as an independent contractor.
+I prefer to be an employee.
+And then you can decide if you want to stay with them or if they’re willing to offer you an employment agreement.

 What is a 1099 dentist?
-There are two ways you can work for a dental practice, either as an employee or you would receive a W2 and taxes are withheld or you’d be an independent contractor and then you would receive a 1099 at the end of the year, and no taxes are withheld from it.
-You would just receive all the compensation that was agreed to, and then the dentist would be responsible for paying taxes quarterly or at the end of the year.
+There are two ways you can work for a dental practice: as an employee, you would receive a W2 and taxes are withheld.
+Or you’d be an independent contractor, and you would receive 1099 at the end of the year, where no taxes withheld from it.
+You would receive all the compensation agreed to, and then the dentist would be responsible for paying taxes quarterly or at the end of the year.
 If you are an independent contractor, what are some of the benefits and disadvantages of that?
-Well, the advantages are you can deduct almost all of the business expenses that would go into working as a dentist.
+Well, the advantages are that you can deduct almost all the business expenses that would go into working as a dentist.

-Ideally, an independent contractor would likely be working probably part-time or at least at their own pace, meaning, they could work as much as they want, or as little as they want, if they worked it out with the dental practice.
-As an employee, for most dentists, they’re paid a straight base salary, or they would receive a percentage of their net collections.
-Daily rates are very common for dental associates as well.
-And then all the taxes would be taken out of that.
-And then as I said before, they would just pay for all of the things necessary to be a dentist.
-If you have a complete set schedule, and let’s just say, you’re working nine to five, Monday through Friday, maybe you have a little bit of call responsibilities for emergency after-hour situations, in that scenario, it wouldn’t make a lot of sense to be an independent contractor.
+Ideally, an independent contractor would likely be working part-time or at least at their own pace, meaning they could work as much or as little as they want if they worked it out with the dental practice.
+As an employee, most dentists receive payment via a straight base salary, or they would receive a percentage of their net collections.
+Daily rates are prevalent for dental associates as well.
+And then the employer would take all the taxes out of that.
+And then, as I said before, they would pay for everything necessary to be a dentist.
+If you have a complete schedule, let’s say you’re working nine to five, Monday through Friday.
+Maybe you have a few call responsibilities for emergency after-hour situations.
+In that scenario, it wouldn’t make much sense to be an independent contractor.